rucio/helm-charts/charts/rucio-ui/README.md

 ## Getting Support

-If you are looking for support, please contact our mailing list rucio-users@googlegroups.com or join us on our [slack support](<https://rucio.slack.com/messages/#support>) channel.
+If you are looking for support, please contact us via one of our [official channels](https://rucio.cern.ch/documentation/contact_us/).